arjunvarmar/arjun-academic/projects.md

   <figcaption>  Generalised stacking fault energy surface obtained by measuring the energy difference at the seven points A, G1, G2, G3, G, T1 and T. </figcaption>
 </figure>

-Incorporating the GSFE surface into the free energy functional after the approach by Shen and Wang (2003), it is possible to get a perfect dislocation loop to dissociate into a leading and a trailing partial loop.
+Incorporating the GSFE surface into the free energy functional after the approach by Shen and Wang (2003), it is possible to get a perfect dislocation to dissociate into a leading and a trailing partial dislocation.

 <div style="display: flex; justify-content: center; gap: 10px;">
   <figure style="text-align: center; flex: 1;">